How AI agents should install, configure, and use Lore to maintain shared context across tools and machines.

 lore context status

-lore corrections diff
+lore diff

 Canonical Lore changes only after explicit approval:

-lore corrections approve <id>
+lore changes apply <id>

 Use lore context list to see repos with daemon-managed Lore context.
 If the user wants to turn off repo-local context, use lore context remove.
 If proposals exist, review them first or use lore context remove --force only when the user explicitly wants to discard local working-copy edits.

 The generated .lore/ folder includes its own .gitignore so generated context is local by default.
 Do not add .lore/ as a sync source.
-Daemon refresh never approves corrections and must preserve local edits as proposals.
+Daemon refresh never approves changes and must preserve local edits as proposals.

 After setup, configure at least one sync source so Lore has documents to search.
 Point it at a directory containing your documents: